 Exercise 28: Boolean Practice

 The logic combinations you learned from the last exercise are called "boolean" logic expressions.
 Boolean logic is used everywhere in programming.
-They are essential fundamental parts of computation and knowing them very well is akin to knowing your scales in music.
+It is an essential fundamental parts of computation and knowing them very well is akin to knowing your scales in music.

 In this exercise you will take the logic exercises you memorized and start trying them out in Python.
-Take each of these logic problems, and write out what you think the answer will be.
+Take each of these logic problems and write what you think the answer will be.
 In each case it will be either True or False.
-Once you have the answers written down, you will start Python in your Terminal and type them in to confirm your answers.
+Once you have the answers written down, you will start Python in your Terminal and type each logic problem in to confirm your answers.

 - True and True